gerbenzaagsma/gerbenzaagsma.github.io/_pages/supervision.md

 ## PhD theses:

-* J. Göke, _Cloud Native Shared Authority: A.I.
-Enhanced Public Participation in Digital History_ in C²DH doctoral training school [Deep Data Science of Digital History](https://dhh.uni.lu/d4h/) (in progress, supervisor).
+* J. Göke, _The Knowledge of the Old Location_ in C²DH doctoral training school [Deep Data Science of Digital History](https://dhh.uni.lu/d4h/) (in progress, supervisor).
 * J. Urbanek, _KZ Syndrome.
 Traumatic experience of Auschwitz in medical records, psychological discourse and its cultural representation (1945-1992)»_ (in progress, member thesis committee)